International trade offers businesses across the world a wide range of benefits.

 No two countries are the same.

-Different cultures have different communication styles, business etiquette, and consumer behaviour, so you must sensitively alter your communication and interactions towards the needs of your target audience.
+Different cultures have different communication styles, business etiquette, and consumer behavior, so you must sensitively alter your communication and interactions toward the needs of your target audience.

 Small things like translating your product materials into the local language are a good start.
 Learning local business customs and adapting your customer service will also put you in a strong position to grow abroad.